-Timothy Moss became a Guest Professor at IRI THESys in April 2016 and a Senior Researcher since April 2017, having been an affiliated member since June 2014.
-Prior to this appointment he headed a research department at the Leibniz Institute for Regional Development and Structural Planning (IRS).
+Timothy Moss was initially a Guest Professor at IRI THESys in April 2016 and became a Senior Researcher in April 2017, having been an affiliated member since June 2014.
+Prior to this appointment he headed a research department at the Leibniz Institute for Regional Development and Structural Planning (IRS), where he was also deputy director between 2009 and 2016.
 He holds a B.A. in European Studies (Sussex), an M.Phil. in Modern European History (Oxford) and a D.Phil in German municipal history (Oxford).
-In February 2020 Tim was granted the title of Honorary Professor (Honorarprofessor) by the Leibniz University Hannover.
+In February 2020, Tim was granted the title of Honorary Professor (Honorarprofessor) by the Leibniz University Hannover.

-He has led and conducted numerous research projects for the European Commission, the German Research Council (DFG) and the German Ministry of Education and Research (BMBF) and published widely in leading academic journals and edited volumes.
+Tim has led and conducted numerous research projects for the European Commission, the German Research Council (DFG) and the German Ministry of Education and Research (BMBF) and published widely in leading academic journals and edited volumes.
 Many of his projects have had a strong transdisciplinary component, involving close interaction with practitioners in policy, administration, business and civil society.
-He is a member of the German Academy of Spatial Research and Planning (ARL) and the Council for Land Stewardship (DRL).
+He is a member of the German Academy of Spatial Research and Planning (ARL).

 - Transformation and governance of socio-technical systems (energy, water, wastewater) in past and present

 - Institutional arrangements and spatial organisation of public goods in multi-level settings

 DiviCiti – Powering Divided Cities: Urban Energy Systems between Separation and Cooperation

 Invisible Berlin – Urban Infrastructure between Dictatorship and Democracy